-- governance assurance and performance management - identifying what people want, need and prefer from services - defining priorities developing strategies and plan - service design designing pathways and service specifications - procurement inputting into tendering and contracting activities - review giving feedback on existing provision - future improvement opportunities for innovation or transformation.
+- Governance assurance and performance management - Identifying what people want, need and prefer from services - Defining priorities developing strategies and plan - Service design designing pathways and service specifications - Procurement inputting into tendering and contracting activities - Review giving feedback on existing provision - Future improvement opportunities for innovation or transformation

-Key competencies and roles
+Key commissioning skills, competencies and roles

-There are a number of skills core to the development and delivery of a long term strategy.
-While these skills may be well established within individual organisations, their successful delivery on a multi-agency basis is more complex and will require time to develop if it is not already in place.
+There are a number of skills core to the development and delivery of a commissioning strategy.
+While these skills may be well established within individual organisations, their successful delivery on a multi-agency basis is more complex and will require time to develop, if not already in place.
 These include:

-- project management, including developing SMART objectives/actions - change management - policy analysis - data collection and analysis (including horizon scanning) - qualitative research - working with people using services and their families - interviewing people, designing questionnaires and analysing responses.
+- Project management, including developing SMART objectives/actions. - Change management - Policy analysis - Data collection and analysis (including horizon scanning) - Qualitative research - Working with people using services and their families - Interviewing people, designing questionnaires and analysing responses